 We are not a specialist travel clinic and we do not provide Yellow Fever, Japanese Encephalitis, TB (tuberculosis) or Rabies vaccinations.
-In these instances, we suggest you go to ?
+In these instances, we suggest you go to; The Travel Doctor Christchurch in Edgeware, Christchurch or Travellers Health & Vaccination Centre, on Moorhouse Avenue, Christchurch.
 Furthermore, please seek advice from them if your plans include:

 - Travel to South America, Africa and Asia

 - Travel to remote areas for periods over 1 month

 - Travel with young children (less than 2 yr)